 WATER, WATER, EVERYWHERE

 Keith Howarth owned property in the bed of a valley near a shallow creek.
 Falls Township owns Creek Hollow Drive that runs next to Howarth’s property.
 The Township had installed an 18-inch storm water pipe that runs under Creek Hollow Drive that dumps storm water onto Howarth’s property.
 The storm water discharge created a 14-inch deep ditch that has to be continually filled, and washes garbage and silt onto the property.
-Howarth file a lawsuit against the Township claiming continuing trespass, continuing private nuisance, negligence and a violation of the Storm Water Management Act.
+Howarth filed a lawsuit against the Township claiming continuing trespass, continuing private nuisance, negligence and a violation of the Storm Water Management Act.
 The Township raised several defenses including governmental immunity, assumption of the risk, estoppel, and comparative negligence.
 There was conflicting evidence about when the storm water pipe was installed, but the Township’s own witness established that the pipe was not functioning when Howarth purchased the property, the Township had not maintained the pipe for years, and the Township installed a new pipe after Howarth purchased the property.
 The Township presented an expert report that found that 78% of the flooding came from the overland flow of water, and 22% came from the pipe.
-Howarth withdrew his claims for trespass and nuisance, leaving the nuisance claim and violation of the Storm Water Management Act.
+Howarth withdrew his claims for trespass and nuisance, leaving the negligence claim and violation of the Storm Water Management Act.
 The trial court granted the Township’s motion for summary judgment on those two claims.

 On the negligence claim, the trial court held that the Township could not be held liable for an inadequate storm water system because it was under no duty to build such a system in the first place.
 The Township could be held liable for negligent construction or maintenance, but those situations were not alleged.
 Since a claim for negligence could not be shown, governmental immunity applied under the Political Subdivision Tort Claims Act.